Maximize patio space with a DIY wheeled pallet planter. You can roll it into and out of areas and keep the sun shining on it all day.

 Pallet wood isn’t made to last and you shouldn’t be expecting this pallet to be around for more than five years (saying that, my strawberry pallet planter is still going strong in it’s third season).
 If you’d like to see it last that long or longer, line your planter with heavy duty plastic before you fill it in with compost.
 Stapled or pinned in at the sides, it will protect the wood and also help retain water.
 Being so shallow, the contents will dry out easily so it’s up to you as to whether you want to puncture the bottom for drainage.
 I went for just a few slits in the plastic where I could feel gaps between planks.

 The compost you use to fill the planter should be moisture retaining and suitable for whatever plants you grow inside.
 It takes about 100 litres of compost so buy in bulk at your garden centre, or better yet, use garden compost and well-rotted farmyard manure.
 Trim the plastic after you fill the planter with compost.

 Sow your seeds directly into the planter in drills or whatever design you like.
-It’s better to pre-water the compost before you do this and to create markers to show what you’ve sown and where.
-This planter is suitable for shallow-rooted greens and vegetables and I’ve sown mine with radishes, spinach, small round carrots (Paris Market), Cilantro (Coriander), and a lettuce mix.
-I’ve added Marigolds to help deter garden pests and have edged the planter with Slug and Snail Copper Tape Barrier.
+It’s better to pre-water the potting mix before you do this and to create markers to show what you’ve sown and where.
+This planter is suitable for shallow-rooted greens and vegetables and I’ve sown mine with radishes, spinach, small round carrots (Paris Market), cilantro (coriander), and a lettuce mix.
+I’ve added marigolds to help deter garden pests and have edged the planter with Slug & Snail Copper Tape Barrier.
 Copper is a natural way to keep slugs and snails out of your planters.